CharannKrishna/Portfolio/README.md

 > *“I build systems that don’t panic when traffic spikes.”*

-Welcome to my little corner of the internet — a portfolio that’s part engineer, part designer, and 100% caffeine-powered ☕
+Welcome to my little corner of the internet — a portfolio that’s part engineer, part designer, and 100% caffeine-powered

 ---

 ## Who am I?
+Okay this a deep question.

+But who actually am I?
 I’m a **Java Full-Stack Developer** who enjoys:

 * Turning complex problems into clean architectures